Skip to main content

 Programme FAQs

-All Antigua and Barbuda citizens who obtained citizenship through the CIP must visit Antigua and Barbuda for at least 5 days within the first 5 years of citizenship.
-This is a unique requirement among Caribbean CBI programs.
-There is no ongoing annual visit requirement after this initial period.
-Failure to comply can in principle result in citizenship revocation, though enforcement has been limited in practice.
+All citizens who obtained Antiguan and Barbudan citizenship through the CIP are required to spend at least 5 days physically present in Antigua and Barbuda within the first 5 years of their citizenship grant.
+This is a unique requirement among Caribbean CBI programmes.
+There is no ongoing annual visit obligation after this initial period is satisfied.
+In principle, failure to comply can result in citizenship revocation; however, enforcement has been limited in practice.
+Applicants should nonetheless plan a short visit within the five-year window to remain compliant.

 Sources: cip.gov.ag